 Low Income Home Energy Assistance Program (LIHEAP)

 The Low Income Home Energy Assistance Program (LIHEAP) helps pay the heating or cooling bills of low-income families or individuals.
-Roughly 4.6 million low-income households received LIHEAP assistance in 2001, only 15.5 percent of the 29 million households with incomes low enough to qualify.
-More than 70 percent of those receiving LIHEAP had incomes below the federal poverty line in 2001.
-(Households are eligible if their incomes are below 150 percent of the federal poverty guidelines or below 60 percent of state median income.)
-Nearly one-third (32 percent) of LIHEAP households had at least one member aged 60 or older; 30 percent of households had at least one member with a disability; 22 percent had at least one child aged 5 or younger.
-A year’s benefits averaged just $297 for heating or $219 for cooling.
+Roughly 8.9 million low-income families received LIHEAP assistance in 2011.
+Households are eligible if their incomes are below 150 percent of the federal poverty guidelines or below 60 percent of state median income.
+The 2011 National Energy Assistance Survey (NEA) found that nearly 40% of LIHEAP households had at least one member aged 60 or older; 72 percent of households had at least one member with a serious medical condition; 41% percent had at least one child aged 18 or younger.
+45% reported that their energy bills were more than $2000 that year.
+While, mean heating benefits were reduced to $429 in FY 2011, compared to $483 in FY 2009.

 For more information on this issue, visit CHN’s Public Policy Priorities, 2013-2014.